thecwlzone/thecwlzone-2.0/content/about.markdown

 2. the [nanoc][Nanoc]{:target="_blank"} team for putting together a very nice Ruby-based static site generator.
 It's been fun.
 Thanks!

-3. the nanoc Wiki which contains a list of [showcased][NanocShowcase]{:target="_blank"} web sites which use nanoc.
+3. the nanoc Wiki that contains a list of [showcased][NanocShowcase]{:target="_blank"} web sites which use nanoc.
 I am indebted to Professor [Damien Pollet][DamienPollet]{:target="_blank"} for making his code publicly available, providing me with a starting point towards building a decent looking web site. *Merci Beaucoup!*

 4. my wife De'Lynne who is a great photographer.
 All the images on the Home page are her creations.
 I would be lost without you.